Fox Lake with autumn trees

 b.
 Failed to consider these developments will impact surrounding neighbourhoods – potentially increasing their vulnerability to flooding.

-3. Not listen to experts.
+3. Not listening to experts.
 Planning decisions must include research from local experts, such as ecologists and biologists, who have studied these areas.

 4. Increasing the burden on taxpayers.
 The infrastructure costs for putting in and then maintaining roads and services at these unserviced “greenfield” sites are astronomical.
 This is how sprawl costs us all.